Last Updated on

 Another passion I had inherited from my dad was the love of Greece with its rich history and of course mythology.

-This was to be the theme for my scooter build and decided to travel around the archeological sites of Greece for a week for further inspiration.
+This was to be the theme for my scooter build and decided to travel around the archaeological sites of Greece for a week for further inspiration.

 This trip turned out to be the catalyst for my lifelong love of photography.